TaCT

 TaCT Geo Location

-TaCT geo-location calculates the position of tags in the system by performing round trip time of flight (RTToF) radio exchanges between fixed position anchors and the tags.
-TaCT location accuracy is within 1m, 75% of the time and within 2m, 95% of the time, across both standard and advanced ranging, depending on system configuration and operating environment.
+TaCT geo-location calculates the position of tags in the system by performing round trip time of flight (RTToF) radio exchanges between fixed position anchors and the sensor tags.
+TaCT location accuracy is within 1m, 75% of the time and within 2m, 95% of the time, depending on system configuration and operating environment.

-In this diagram, you can see a cluster of fixed anchors, with the Tag representing ANY number of tags, or sensors being located.
+In this diagram, you can see a cluster of fixed anchors, with the Tag representing ANY number of sensor tags being located.

 The physical distance between anchors, gateways and tags is determined mostly by the operating environment.
 Outdoors in line of sight, location is possible with greater than 500m between components.
 With a 500m effective range, large areas can be covered with small quantities of fixed infrastructure, making the system very cost efficient.
 Indoors the range is dependent on building construction and materials.
 Please contact us for an estimate, based on your particular use case.